 At the University of Virginia, we participate in the Thoracic Surgery Residency match, coordinated through the NRMP.
 We have three (3) positions available annually.
 There are two (2) cardiothoracic track positions and one (1) general thoracic track position.
 It should be noted that the cardiothoracic and general thoracic track positions have different match numbers.
 One of the two cardiothoracic positions is consistently filled by our I-6 resident annually.
 Intermittently, the other cardiothoracic position is filled by a Joint 4-3 resident.
 Each year, the number of positions available in the Traditional (Independent) Residency Match will be posted.
-Questions about the available positions can be confirmed by contacting our Program Coordinator at 434-982-9307.
+Questions about the available positions can be confirmed by contacting our Program Coordinator, Lynn Good at 434-982-0332.

 Integrated (I-6) Thoracic Surgery Residency Program